bdurand/support_table/README.md

 [![Ruby Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://github.com/testdouble/standard)
 [![Gem Version](https://badge.fury.io/rb/support_table.svg)](https://badge.fury.io/rb/support_table)

-This gem builds on top of the [support_table_data](https://github.com/bdurand/support_table_data) and [support_table_cache](https://github.com/bdurand/support_table_cache) gems to provide a simple drop-in solution for maintaining and using support tables in a Rails application.
+This gem builds on top of the [support_table_data](https://github.com/bdurand/support_table_data) and [support_table_cache](https://github.com/bdurand/support_table_cache) gems to provide a pre-configured, drop-in solution for maintaining and using support tables in a Rails application.

 Support tables are small database tables that contain static data that rarely changes.
 They are often used to represent enumerations or lookup values in an application and values are often referenced directly from code.